-Harjinder is a member of the professional misconduct and criminal law team.
-Although based in Thompsons’ Newcastle office, she also covers cases in the Yorkshire and Humberside region.
+Harjinder Saundh is a key member of the professional misconduct and criminal law team at Thompsons Solicitors’ Newcastle office.
+Although based in the North East, Harjinder also covers cases in other parts of the country including Yorkshire and Humberside region.

-Having qualified in 2008, Harjinder specialises in professional misconduct work and represents union members mainly in the health sector, including nurses, midwives, paramedics and social workers.
-Some of her cases have included allegations of contributing to the deaths of patients and serious breaches of professional boundaries.
+Having qualified in 2008, Harjinder specialises in professional misconduct work, representing clients mainly in the health sector, including nurses, midwives, paramedics and social workers who are facing allegations of professional misconduct.
+She also works in the education sector where she represents school teachers.

-Her main responsibilities involve acting for clients at all stages of the proceedings which include reviewing the evidence, advising clients on their case, preparing and advising clients on early responses to the regulator, preparing the case for interim hearings and final hearings.
-Her aim is always to provide sound advice to achieve the best and most lenient outcome for her client during what can be a very long and distressing process.
+Her main responsibilities involve acting for clients at all stages of proceedings which include reviewing the evidence, advising clients on their case, preparing and advising clients on early responses to the regulator and preparing the case for interim and final hearings.
+Harjinder’s aim is always to provide sound advice to achieve the best and most lenient outcome for her client during what can be a very long and distressing process.

 Harjinder enjoys working for a firm that is committed to social justice.
-In particular she likes the fact that her work is different from other legal firms as all her clients are union members.
-Through the legal services the firm provides to trade unions she is able to represent clients who otherwise might not be able to afford the professional help and advice she can give them.
+She is proud to be part of a dynamic and professional organisiation which represents the interest of working people.
+In particular she appreciates the fact that her work is different from other solicitors’ firms as all her clients are union members.
+Through the legal services the firm provides to unions she is able to represent clients who otherwise may not be able to afford the professional help and advice she is able to give them.

 When not at work, Harjinder enjoys spending time with her family.

-Harjinder was asked to represent a health professional client who faced allegations relating to her capability and competence.
-Harjinder immediately submitted an early response to the Health and Care Professions Council along with evidence showing that the concerns raised about the client’s practice had been resolved.
-The Council found there was no case to answer.
+Harjinder was asked to represent a health professional who faced allegations relating to her capability and competence.
+Harjinder immediately submitted an early response to the Health and Care Professions Council along with evidence showing that the concerns raised about the client had been resolved.
+The council found there was no case to answer.

 Harjinder represented a health professional in a case concerning very serious allegations of dishonesty, which the client admitted.
-Harjinder prepared a statement and advised the client on how to best to respond to the allegations in order to show the regulatory panel hearing the case that she understood the seriousness of her actions and would never again be dishonest.
-The hearing panel accepted the evidence and concluded that the most lenient sanction of a caution would be suitable.
+Harjinder prepared a statement and advised the client on how best to respond to the allegations in order to show the regulatory panel hearing the case that she understood the seriousness of her actions and would never again be dishonest.
+The panel accepted the evidence and concluded that a “caution” - the most lenient sanction available - would be suitable.